Naheel-Azawy/Executor/README.md

 ```sh
 $ exec hello.c
 ```
+Or even better
-Or even better, add a shebang to your file test.vala:
+-add a shebang to your file
+test.vala:
 ```c
 #!/bin/exec